enkidevs/curriculum/lua/roblox-studio/tweening-service-applications-ii/multiple-tweens-ii.md

 ## Revision

-The wait() is required for loops and tweens because it ???
+The wait() is required for loops and tweens because it... ???

-- prevents overlapping animations and maintaining code stability
+- Prevents overlapping animations and maintaining code stability
-- maintains code stability
+- Maintains code stability
-- prevents overlapping animations
+- Prevents overlapping animations
-- ensures that the coder won't find bugs
+- Ensures that the coder won't find bugs